astrapi69/mystic-crypt-ui/README.md

  * Creation of private and public keys with 1024, 2048 and 4096 bit length
  * Save the created private and public keys
  * Obfuscate text with specified map that can be exported and imported
- * Entries in the specified obfuscation map can be edited
+ * Entries in the an existing obfuscation map can be edited, deleted and new entries can be added

 # Install